-I like to dive deep in the data and see what we can get out of it for ourselves.
-And honestly, what better race file to analyze than the one from the winner of the fastest ever Paris-Roubaix edition.
+I like to dive deep into the data and see what we can get out of it for ourselves.
+And honestly, what better race file to analyze than the one from the winner of the fastest-ever Paris-Roubaix edition?
 With race tactics and tension, the queen of the spring classics didn’t disappoint.
 Van Baarle put on a great show!

 Paris-Roubaix is a lot about zone 2 and zone 3 training.
 About who can ride in the tempo zone for hours on end and is great at surging out of it.

 Let’s first look at van Baarle’s data and what his physiology looks like:

 - Avg speed: 44.8 km/h

 - Normalized Power (NP): 353 w